Israel Is a Hot country. Hiking season in generally from October – May.

 - WATER!!!!– Dehydration is the greatest danger when hiking in Israel, especially in the desert areas.
 So carry plenty of water!!
 As a rule of thumb take 1 liter for every 4 km.
 The amount should vary according to the terrain and the weather.

-- For In-Depth details about Heat Stroke and Dehydrationdangers we strongly recommend to read Ariel’s Checklist
+- For In-Depth details about Heat Stroke and Dehydration dangers we recommend to read Ariel’s Checklist

 - Always check the weather forecast.